-The Stafford Loan is a federal student loan offered by the U.S. Department of Education for eligible students to help cover the cost of higher education.
+The Stafford Loan is a federal education loan offered to eligible students to cover higher education costs.

-You may see this loan referred to as a Federal Stafford Loan, a Direct Student Loan, or a Direct Stafford Loan.
+So, you may see student loans referred to as Federal Stafford Loans, Direct Student Loans, or Direct Stafford Loans.
 The good news: they all mean the same thing.

-If you qualify for a subsidized Stafford Loan, the federal government makes your interest payments while you're in school, which can save you thousands of dollars.
+If you qualify for a subsidized Stafford Loan, also known as a direct subsidized loan, the federal government pays your interest while you're in school, which can save you thousands of dollars.

-There are maximum limits for subsidized loans that are lower than the limit on unsubsidized loans.
+One thing to note: There are maximum loan limits for subsidized loans that are lower than the limit on unsubsidized loans.
 So, while it’s great that the government is helping you out with the interest payments, the amount you're eligible to receive in loans may not be enough to fully fund your education.

-If you can't demonstrate financial need, you will likely be offered an unsubsidized Stafford Loan.
+If you can't demonstrate financial need, you will likely be offered an unsubsidized Stafford Loan, also known as a direct unsubsidized loan.
 Even though this loan is part of the federal government’s loan program, they do not help you out with the interest.

 In other words, you will be responsible for the interest payments while in school.
 But you do have a choice about how you want to make those payments — you can either make the interest payments while in school or put them off until you leave.

-Just know that skipping out on the interest-only payments will add thousands of dollars to the overall amount of the loan.
+Just know that skipping out on the interest-only loan payments can add thousands of dollars to the overall amount of the loan.

 You will need to start making payments on your Stafford Loan six months after you graduate or after you leave school or drop below half-time enrollment.